 Objective: To encourage safe and attractive landscaped roads, shared paths and open space in accordance with the Development Framework and Landscape Plan.

+Acceptable Solut ions Performance Criteria

+A1 P1

-Acceptable Soluti ions Performance Criteria A1 P1 At least one street tree must be provided (or already existing) every 15 metres along public roads in accordance with Figure BRI-S13.16.
+At least one street tree must be provided (or already existing) every 15 metres along public roads in accordance with Figure BRI-S13.16.
 At least one street tree must be provided (or already existing) an average of every 15 metres along public roads in accordance with Figure BRI-S13.16, as may be varied by the location of driveways, services and lot boundaries.

+A2 P2

-A2 P2 Street trees and trees on any other public land be planted using the species shown in Figure BRI-S13.13.
-Street trees must be planted using species reasonably consistent with Figure BRI-S13.13, having regard to: (a) site constraints; (b) availability of species; and (c) any advice of the road authority.
+Street trees and trees on any other public Street trees must be planted using species

+Figure BRI-S13.13 using the species shown in . reasonably consistent with Figure BRI-S13.13, having regard to:

+(a) site constraints;

+(b) availability of species; and

+(c) any advice of the road authority.